Debra’s Process

 My process begins with a specific inspiration or idea.
 Surrounding myself with images of that inspiration, I do some preliminary sketches, keeping several sketchbooks around and often working a few trains of thought at any given time.

-The glass comes first: several sheets of colored glass are laminated to a thicker block of optical glass.
+The cold-worked glass comes first: several sheets of colored glass are laminated to a thicker block of optical glass.
+The top layer of optical glass acts as a prism, amplifying light as opalescent color shifts and unfolds.
 Once the color is formulated to my liking, I cut the glass with a wet diamond saw, then shape the pieces using flat lap wheels that grind the glass with a combination of carbide grit and water.
-Engraving comes next -- a slow spinning lathe cooled by water, using stone, diamond, or copper wheels to carve my designs into the surface.
+Engraving comes next, using a slow spinning lathe cooled by water with stone, diamond, or copper wheels to carve my designs into the surface.
+This lapidary approach to glasswork is central to what makes each piece truly one of a kind.

 With the glass work complete, I turn to the metal.
-The setting is constructed entirely in sterling silver, and once fully fabricated, I carve back into the glass to create the recesses where the stones and metal will rest.
+Every setting is hand-fabricated in sterling silver, and once fully constructed, I carve back into the glass to create the recesses where the stones and metal will rest.
 All the sterling components are soldered together, then sanded, filed, and brought to a finish.
-The final decision is which parts of the glass to polish -- and then the glass is carefully set, and the finished piece is signed and copyrighted.
+The final decision is which parts of the glass to polish, and then the glass is carefully set and the finished piece is signed and copyrighted.